kanenas/k-OutDated-Checker-k-OC/readme.txt

 == Screenshots ==

-1. This is how the email alert will look like if all plugins are up-to-date.
+1. This is how the email alert will look like if plugins are not up-to-date.